 The Auroral Borealis Oval refers to the ring above the Earth’s geomagnetic North Pole, in which the Aurora Borealis is visible.
-The Aurora Borealis is usually visible between 65 degrees and 70 degrees North latitudes, but strong solar storms may cause the Auroral Oval to expand at its stellar display of lights to be visible from latitudes further south from the North Pole.
+The Aurora Borealis is usually visible between 65 degrees and 70 degrees in northern latitudes, but strong solar storms may cause the Auroral Oval to expand its stellar display of lights to be visible from latitudes further south from the North Pole.
 The following are some places from which the Aurora Borealis is regularly visible:

 Fairbanks, Alaska, US – The city of Fairbanks and the nearby Manley Hot Springs in Alaska are two of the best places in the US to watch the breathtaking display of the Northern Lights.